docent27/OMW/README.md

-# OpenMW for Android, Building
+# OpenMW for Android, Building (unoficial)

+The author of the original code has discontinued support.
+You are now on the fork page of this app.
+I am not ready to give a 100% guarantee that the application will work perfectly for you.

 There are two steps for building OpenMW for Android.
 The first step is building C/C++ libraries.
 The second step is building the Java launcher.